jazzband/wagtailmenus/README.md

 5. Tick the checkbox that appears, and optionally provide some custom link text to use for the repeated nav item
 6. Save your changes.

 In a multi-level main menu or section menu, an additional link will now appear alongside the children of 'About Us', allowing it to be accessed more easily.
 The page title will be repeated by default, but it's often desirable to use different text for the repeated nav item (commonly 'Overview' or 'Section home').
-You can do that by altering the value of **Link text for sub-navigation item**.
+You can do that by altering the value of **Link text for sub-navigation item** and saving your changes.